 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to employment counsel on minimizing liability risks when conducting pre-employment background checks in light of increasing state and local regulations.
+This CLE course will provide guidance to employment counsel on minimizing liability risks when conducting pre-employment background checks in light of increasing state and local regulations.
 The panel will review the rise in credit-check bans and ban-the-box laws, how these laws interact with the Fair Credit Reporting Act (FCRA), and how to structure hiring policies and procedures that minimize liability exposure.

 - Recent legal developments

 - Ban-the-box initiatives

 - Use of criminal background checks

 - Establishing policies on what information can be collected and used

 - Training managers, supervisors and employees on company policy

 - Using social media in hiring